gorango/flowcraft/docs/api-reference/builder.md

 ## `BatchFlow`

-A `Flow` that processes a collection of items sequentially, one by one.
-You must extend this class and implement the `prep` method.
+An **abstract** `Flow` that processes a collection of items sequentially, one by one.

 `extends Flow`

-### Methods to Implement
+### Abstract Members to Implement

+When you extend `BatchFlow`, you must implement the following:

+- `protected abstract nodeToRun: AbstractNode`: You must implement this property to provide the `Node` instance that will be executed for each item in the batch.
-- `async prep(args: NodeArgs): Promise<Iterable<any>>`: This method must be implemented in your subclass.
-It should return an array or other iterable of parameter objects.
-The workflow defined in the `Flow` will be executed once for each of these objects, with the object's contents merged into the `params`.
+- `async prep(args: NodeArgs): Promise<Iterable<any>>`: This method provides the list of parameter objects.
+The `nodeToRun` will be executed once for each of these objects, with the object's contents merged into the `params`.

 ---

 ## `ParallelBatchFlow`

-A `Flow` that processes a collection of items concurrently.
+An **abstract** `Flow` that processes a collection of items concurrently.
 This provides a significant performance boost for I/O-bound tasks.
-Like `BatchFlow`, you must extend this class and implement the `prep` method.

 `extends Flow`

-### Methods to Implement
+### Abstract Members to Implement

+When you extend `ParallelBatchFlow`, you must implement the following:

+- `protected abstract nodeToRun: AbstractNode`: You must implement this property to provide the `Node` instance that will be executed concurrently for each item in the batch.
-- `async prep(args: NodeArgs): Promise<Iterable<any>>`: Same as `BatchFlow`.
-It provides the list of parameter objects to be processed in parallel.
+- `async prep(args: NodeArgs): Promise<Iterable<any>>`: This method provides the list of parameter objects to be processed in parallel.

 ---